D-Block Europe: 2022–2024: Lap 5, DBE World and Rolling Stone

 On 11 August 2023, a remix of "Ferrari Horses" with Cassö and Raye, "Prada", was released.
 The track proceeded to reach number 2 on the UK Singles Chart, marking D-Block Europe's highest charting single and their second top 10 in 2023.
 On 30 November 2023, D-Block Europe released "I Need It Now", the lead single to their third full-length studio album, Rolling Stone.
 Alongside the album announcement, they also announced their first concert back at the O2 Arena.
 After selling out their first show in just two days, they announced another four dates at the O2 Arena alongside a date in the Manchester AO Arena.
 On 4 January 2024, D-Block Europe released "Skims", the second single from Rolling Stone.
 On 11 January 2024 DBE released the final single from their album, "Eagle" featuring Noizy after filming the music video in Albania just days prior.
 On 12 January 2024 D-Block Europe released third full-length studio album, Rolling Stone.
 The album debuted at number one on the UK Albums Chart becoming D-Block Europe's first number one album on the chart and extending their record as the rap artists with the most top ten albums.
 Rolling Stone sold 18,000 album-equivalent units in its first week, with 58.2% of its total coming from the 11,000 physical copies sold in the album's first week.
 On the UK Singles Chart the tracks "I Need it Now", "Skims", and "Eagle" reached number 78, 72, and 19, respectively.
 UK chart rules prevent artists from having more than three songs in the top 40 at once, otherwise, data showed that an additional two tracks would appear on the charts.
 The album also beat out 21 Savage's American Dream which debuted at the #2 spot and The Vaccines' Pick-Up Full of Pink Carnations which debuted at #3.

+2025–present: PTSD 2

+On 14 November 2025, D-Block Europe released their sixth mixtape, PTSD 2, spawning the singles "Wrongs" featuring Lil Tjay and "Bad Luck".
+The mixtape debuted at number 4 on the UK Albums Chart, with its singles charting at number 51 and 44 respectively on the UK Singles Chart.